 Many students are unfamiliar with the term "registrar."
 Broadly speaking, a registrar is an official keeper of records.
-The Hotel School, Office of the Registrar maintains degree requirements and policies as approved by Hotel School faculty and is the main repository of all Hotel School student records.
-The Registrar's Office oversees all course enrollment, grading, course scheduling, room assignments, and examination scheduling for Hotel School.
-It is responsible for maintaining current student information on the university's student data systems, including all grade, enrollment, registration, and transfer credit information.
+The Hotel School Registrar team maintains degree requirements and policies as approved by Hotel School faculty and is the main repository of all Hotel School student records.
+The Registrar oversees all course enrollment, grading, course scheduling, room assignments, and examination scheduling for Hotel School.
+The team is responsible for maintaining current student information on the university's student data systems, including all grade, enrollment, registration, and transfer credit information.

 Additionally, the office manages the petition process, diploma ordering and official degree posting for all graduating Hotel School students, ensuring that all requirements are satisfied for the Bachelor of Science degree.
-The Registrar's Office also facilitates the process for all leaves and rejoins.
-The Hotel School Registrar can provide assistance with other student registration issues.
+The Registrar also facilitates the process for all leaves and rejoins; and can provide assistance with other student registration issues.

-What is the Difference between the OSS Academic Advisors and the Hotel School Registrar's office?
+What is the Difference between OSS Academic Advisors and the Hotel School Registrar?